Experiential learning resources for the innovative educator

 How I Came to Be An Experiential Educator

-I almost dropped out of teaching school.
-I don't like to say that because I'm not a quitter.
-I never have been, but it's the honest truth.
-I wondered if I could have a full time career doing something that just wasn't sitting right with me.
+I debated whether I could have a full-time career doing something that wasn't sitting right with me.
 My own experience was telling me that learning comes from direct involvement, but I wasn't observing that in practice.

 0 Comments